SaxySam/Git_Instructions/README.md

 **Step 3)** In the provided fields, enter the **EngGit repository URL** in the field labelled "*The URL for your source repository*", and **your EngGit credentials** in the fields labelled "*Your username for your source repository*" and "*Your access token or password for your source repository*" respectively.

-> This is essential as your EngGit account is protected by the University of Canterbury, and as such you cannot make repositories private.
+> This is essential as your EngGit account is protected by the University of Canterbury, and as such, you cannot make repositories private.
 If simply importing from GitLab itself, you may not need to do this.

 Under the heading "**Your new repository details**", set the **name of the project** in the field labelled "*Repository name*".

 Finally, set the visibility of the project at the bottom of the page, and select the green button labelled "*Begin import*".

 Following these steps will start the import process from GitLab to GitHub.
-This process could take some time depending on how large the existing repository is.
+This process could take some time, depending on how large the existing repository is.

 When it is finished, the page will display a link to your newly imported project directory.